 - You must receive an email invite for a HackerRank Test.

 - Open the invite and click Start Test or click the test link provided in the email.

 - Use your HackerRank Community User account and log in.

 - At times you will be given particular credentials to log in.
 In such scenarios, use those credentials to log in.

-- We recommend using Firefox, Safari, or Google Chrome browsers for a pleasant experience.
+- We recommend using Google Chrome, Mozilla Firefox, or Safari browsers for a pleasant experience.

 Check Logging into a HackerRank Test for detailed information.

 You can log in to HackerRank Tests using your registered HackerRank account.
-On the test login page, click Sign up to create an account and log in to the test.
+Click Sign up to create an account and log in to the test on the test login page.